-Here's what our studios have to offer
+Here's what our studio has to offer

-Perks & benefits
+Perks & Benefits

 - Training and development opportunities

 - Sony product discounts and free games from other first party Sony studios

 - Friday drinks and other social events